cortexlock/cortexlock/README.md

 ![](https://img.shields.io/badge/CSS-239120?&style=for-the-badge&logo=css3&logoColor=white)
 ![](https://img.shields.io/badge/Debian-D70A53?style=for-the-badge&logo=debian&logoColor=white)

 For me, the mission is everything - if I'm into an idea, I'm like the Duracell bunny.
-When I'm not coding, I love cycling, playing modern boardgames and spending quality time with my family under big skies.
+When I'm not coding, I teach U10 rugby and love surfing, cycling, playing modern boardgames and spending quality time with my family under big skies.

 <img src="https://github-readme-stats.vercel.app/api?username=jamesfoxlee&show_icons=true&theme=gotham" align="center" />

-NB my work commits are not currently to GitHub!
+NB my work commits in my previous 2 jobs have not been to GitHub!

 Connect with me on: